apecloud/kubeblocks/docs/developer_docs/fault_injection/aws-fault.md

 ### Restart

-Chaos Mesh inject an `instance-restart` fault into the specified EC2 instance so that this instance will be restarted.
+The command below injects an `instance-restart` fault into the specified EC2 instance so that this instance will be restarted.

 ```bash
 kbcli fault node restart [node1] -c=aws --region=cn-northwest-1 --duration=3m